citp/privacy-policy-historical/g/go/gol/goldsilverreports.com.md

-> *The following text is extracted and transformed from the goldsilverreports.com privacy policy that was archived on 2014-05-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140522002256id_/http%3A//goldsilverreports.com/index.php/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the goldsilverreports.com privacy policy that was archived on 2014-11-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141122221058id_/http%3A//www.goldsilverreports.com/privacy-policy) for the most accurate reproduction.*

-# Gold Silver Reports – PRIVACY POLICY
+# Privacy Policy | Gold Silver Reports

 Our Privacy Policy